morinokami/farbe/README.md

 ```

 ## Test
-Just type these commands and check if your terminal can print colors properly:
+Just type in these commands and check if your terminal can print colors properly:
 ```sh
 >>> import farbe
 >>> farbe.test()